marceelrf/tidyspec/README.md

 <!-- badges: end -->

-The goal of **tidyspec** is to provide a friendly pipeline for spectroscoy analysis using the tidy data philosophy.
+The goal of **tidyspec** is to provide a friendly pipeline for spectroscopy analysis using the tidy data philosophy.

 ## Installation